tewhatuora/air-fhir-ig/input/pagecontent/generalNotes.md

 Certain operations allow for enrichment of the response bundle with referenced Patient, Location, Organization and Practitioner resources.
 If those resources are to be accessed, then onboarding to NHI and HPI is required.

 #### Count and Offset in DQ results
-For those with permission to view Data Quality (DQ) results, the AIR APIs default to returning 100 results in the search bundle e.g. `GET https://api_endpoint/Immunization/_search?_query=data-quality` will return the first 100 rows.
+For those with permission to view Data Quality (DQ) results, the AIR APIs default to returning 100 results in the search bundle e.g. `GET<endpoint>/Immunization/_search?_query=data-quality` will return the first 100 rows.

 To receive more than 100, and for paginated searching, use parameters _count and _offset.